-California's tourism sector has an opportunity to address environmental concerns through a wide range of statewide sustainability and environmental restoration initiatives.
-For example, the Los Angeles Green New Deal focuses on a future guided by renewable energy, netzero emissions, water conservation and green jobs.
-California's high-speed rail project hopes to provide a fast, efficient and sustainable transportation option while reducing reliance on cars and airplanes.
+The interactions between tourism and adverse environmental impacts can be addressed through various statewide sustainability and environmental restoration initiatives.
+For example, the Los Angeles Green New Deal focuses on a future guided by renewable energy, netzero emissions, water conservation, and green jobs.
+California's high-speed rail project hopes to provide a fast, efficient, and sustainable transportation option while reducing reliance on cars and airplanes.
 Regenerative agriculture techniques are being explored via initiatives like the Healthy Soils Program, which provides funding to farmers working to improve soil health.
-Ongoing habitat restoration projects are helping protect California's diverse ecosystems, from estuaries and forests to wetlands, dunes and breeding grounds.
+Habitat restoration efforts occur across the State and aim to restore and preserve diverse ecosystems, including estuaries, forests, grasslands, dunes, wetlands, and breeding grounds.

-This guidebook proposes a multi-pronged approach to addressing these sustainability opportunities for those looking to take their organization or business to the next level.
+In general, the Guidebook proposes a multi-pronged approach to addressing sustainability issues.
 The Resiliency and Sustainability Scorecards that were completed and reviewed in each of the 12 regions also reflect opportunities to advance communication and preparedness.
-The approach emphasizes responsible tourism, partnering with local communities, implementing sustainable practices, monitoring and reporting and advocacy and policy support.
-California's tourism industry is well positioned to lead through proactive engagement and shared action.
+The approach includes promoting responsible tourism, partnering with local communities, implementing sustainable practices, monitoring and reporting, and advocacy and policy support.
+To address these challenges, the tourism industry must take a proactive and engaged approach.